jamesquinlan/Intro-Database-SQL/lectures/storedprocedures.md

 There are four types of stored programs:

-1. __Stored Procededures__:  Called from an application that has access to the database
+1. __Stored Procedures__:  Called from an application that has access to the database
 2. __Stored function__: called from a SQL statement.
 Works much like a pre-build function like `sum` or `max`
 3. __Trigger__: executed in response to DML commands
 4. __Event__: scheduled execution